lizardfs/documentation/source/adminguide/replication.rst

          :ref:`technical_whitepaper`.

-In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionaly also "which" chunkservers.
+In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionally also "which" chunkservers.

 Note that the write modus here is: client writes chunk to ONE chunkserver and